CompCogNeuro/sims/ch10/sg/README.md

 Having seen that the network behaves reasonably (if not perfectly), we can explore the nature of its internal representations (in the Gestalt layer) to get a sense of how it works.

-* Select the `NounProbeClustPlot` tab, and press `ProbeAll` in the toolbar.
+* Select the `NounClust` tab, and press `Probe all` in the toolbar.

 After a short delay, the cluster plot for the nouns will show up.
 This cluster plot shows some sensible pairings of words such as "schoolgirl" and "daintiness" and "crackers" and "jelly".
 However, these results are limited because the words were just presented outside of any sentence context, which the model never experienced.

-* Click the `SentProbeClustPlot` tab to see the sentence probe cluster plot.
+* Click the `SentClust` tab to see the sentence probe cluster plot.

 These probe sentences systematically vary the agents, verbs, and patients to reveal how the Gestalt layer encodes these factors.
 Agents: `bu` = busdriver, `te` = teacher, `pi` = pitcher, `sc` = schoolgirl; Verbs: `dr` = drank, `st` = stirred, `at` = ate; Patients: `ic` = icedtea, `ko` = koolaid, `so` = soup,  `st` = steak.